emvc/emvc-guide/content/guide/namespaces.md

 ### Routing : Namespaces

-Locomotive's router supports namespaces and nesting, which are used to structure routes according to a hierarchy.
+emvc's router supports namespaces and nesting, which are used to structure routes according to a hierarchy.

 #### Namespaces